 All materials to be posted on the Canton Campus must be approved by the Dean of Student Services.
 Only student-related materials may be posted in the student centers.
-The Vice President approves all postings on the Macomb Campus except for Student Services, Financial Aid, and Business Office, which have specific boards assigned to their office.
+The Vice President approves all postings on the Macomb Campus.
 The Center director supervises the use of the communication centers at the Havana and Rushville Centers.
 Posted material not approved and materials in violation of posting regulations will be removed.